Who Are We? – Trevor Baird

 Between 2007 and 2009 she was FEMA’s Research Officer.

 Elaine’s background is vehicle data analysis and has worked for many years with government agencies especially in the area of vehicle crime research.
-She is currently Vice President of the International Association of Auto Theft Investigators (IAATI) in the UK.
+Previously she was the President of the International Association of Auto Theft Investigators (IAATI) in the UK.